miroapp/app-examples/README.md

 <img alt="Miro" src="https://github.com/miroapp/app-examples/raw/beta/assets/Banner.png" />

 Welcome to Miro App Examples!
 In this repository you can find examples of apps built on top of Miro's Platform 2.0.
-Make sure you visit our [documentation](https://beta.developers.miro.com) to learn more.
+Make sure you visit our [documentation](https://beta.developers.miro.com) or read our [official blog post](https://miro.com/blog/developer-platform-beta) to learn more.

 ## Web SDK